oscardelalanza/HTML-Froms/README.md

 # HTML Froms

-> This project consists of building an HTML document that matches the appearance of mint.com’s signup page as a practice of HTML forms
+> This project consists of building an HTML document that matches the appearance of mint.com’s signup page as a practice of HTML forms.

 ![screenshot](./screenshot.PNG)